e2m32/hass_custom_timer/README.md

 # Home Assistant Custom Timer :alarm_clock:
-Based on hassio timer from version [0.105.0.dev0](https://github.com/home-assistant/home-assistant/releases/).
+Based on hassio timer from version [0.105](https://github.com/home-assistant/home-assistant/releases/).
-**NOTE: Not yet released!
-This version is not compatible with previous versions.**
+**NOTE: This version is not compatible with previous versions.**

 Allows for restoring timer after restart.
+Also compatible with timers > 24 hours.

 ## Installing